farhanpatwary/express-backend/README.md

 * DB_URL_TEST is the MongoDB connection string for your test database
 * SECRET is the secret used when generating JSON Web tokens for authentication
 ## About
-This repository was made by taking any reusable code from [Giraffe](https://github.com/farhanpatwary/giraffe-back-end).
+This repository was made by taking all the reusable code from [Giraffe](https://github.com/farhanpatwary/giraffe-back-end).
 This allowed me to create [Card](https://github.com/farhanpatwary/card) without having to rewrite a lot of code.
+To see more details go to the wiki of this repository.
+You can do this by clicking [here](https://github.com/farhanpatwary/express-backend/wiki)